ditinc/foodwatch/README.md

 - HAProxy: GPL v2.0
 - Docker: Apache 2.0

-Use of FoodWatch is limited by the licensing of its component parts.
-The FoodWatch source code is licensed under GPL v3.0.
+Use of Foodwatch is limited by the licensing of its component parts.
+The Foodwatch source code is licensed under GPL v3.0.

 ### Continuous Integration